-- During the special European Council of 17-21 July 2020, EU leaders agreed on a recovery package and on the 2021-2027 budget to help the EU rebuild after the pandemic.
+- During the European Council of 10-11 December 2020, EU leaders agreed on a recovery package and on the 2021-2027 budget to help the EU rebuild after the pandemic.
 This will support investment in the green and digital transitions.
 Read the results here.

 - The Next Generation EU recovery instrument providing support to Member States for €750 bilion.
 Proposed by the European Commission on the basis of a Franco-German proposal, this instrument is to be approved by the European Parliament and EU Member States.

 - Use of the Multiannual Financial Framework to fund an 'unprecedented' EU-wide recovery package to support Member States.